15th Annual C-STEM Conference

 Empowering Math Learners through C-STEM and Robotics

-Moderator: Dr. Ingrid Roberson, Chief Deputy Superintendent, California Department of Education
+Moderator: Dr. Ingrid Roberson, Chief Deputy Superintendent of Public Instruction, California Department of Education

 Breakout Sessions